instaclustr/terraform-provider-instaclustr/README.md

 $ make install
 ```

-For further details on Provider installation please see the [Terraform installation guide](https://www.terraform.io/docs/plugins/basics.html#installing-plugins)
+For further details on Provider installation please see the [Terraform installation guide](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin).

 ## Authentication

-This provider requires the API key for provisioning API because all API calls are protected by HTTP basic authentication over TLS.
-To create an API key, you should log in [Instaclustr Console](https://console.instaclustr.com), then go to `Account` -> `API Keys`, find the row of `Provisioning` and click `Generate Key`.
-You could leave your username and API key in the provider configuration like:
+This provider requires an API Key in order to provision Instaclustr resources.
+To create an API key, please log into the [Instaclustr Console](https://console.instaclustr.com) or signup for an account [here](https://console.instaclustr.com/user/signup) if you dont have one.
+Navigate to `Account` -> `API Keys` page, locate the `Provisioning` role and click `Generate Key`.
+This username and API key combination should then be placed into the provider configuration:

 ```
 provider "instaclustr" {
     username = "<Your instaclustr username here>"